The Mental Health Solution . com

 "If you are afraid of people, it will trap you.
 But if you trust in the Lord, he will keep you safe." {Proverbs 29:25 NIRV}

-Refer to the article series entitled When Satan Gets a Foothold in regard to how to deal with this circumstance.
-Another link is provided below.
+Refer to the article series entitled When Satan Gets a Foothold.
+Another link is below.

 1) EnduringWord.com